-Section 23-610 Duration of license
+23-610.
+Duration of License.

 Each license under this Chapter shall be effective for a period of one year.
-Prior to the expiration of he license, the license shall update the information produced during the original investigation.
+Prior to the expiration of the license, the licensee shall update the information produced during the original investigation.
 The Commission shall conduct a review to determine that each license continues to meet the standards of Section 23-606.
 If the Commission finds that the licensee continues to meet the standards, it shall renew the license for an additional year.
 Notice of any such renewals shall be forwarded to the National Indian Gaming Commission.

-Section 23-611 Hearings
+23-6II.
+Hearings.